youtube/cobalt/cobalt/content/fonts/README.md

        Low quality CJK language-specific fallback fonts.
 These should only be included when 'package_fallback_lang_cjk' has a value of '0'.
 This is the only category of fonts that is not synthetically boldable.

-  *  'package_fallback_lang_jp':
-       Higher quality Japanese language-specific fallback fonts.
-These should only be included when 'package_fallback_lang_cjk' has a value of '0'.

   *  'package_fallback_historic':
        Historic script fallback fonts.